Ipratropium bromide, salbutamol sulfate.

 Salbutamol is conjugatively metabolised to salbutamol 4'-O-sulphate.
 The R(-)-enantiomer of salbutamol (levosalbutamol) is preferentially metabolised and is therefore cleared from the body more rapidly than the S(+)- enantiomer.
-Following intravenous administration, urinary excretion was complete after approximately 24 hours.
-The majority of the dose was excreted as parent compound (64.2%) and 12.0% were excreted as sulphate conjugate.
 After oral administration urinary excretion of unchanged drug and sulphate conjugate were 31.8% and 48.2% of the dose, respectively.

 COMBIVENT nebuliser solution in unit dose vials are indicated for the management of reversible bronchospasm associated with obstructive airway diseases in patients who require more than a single bronchodilator.